 Nearly all members of our lab group have active teaching roles as professors or teaching assistants.
 Some of our most frequent contributions include:

-BioEE2525/BioEE2526 (4 credits) Ecology and Conservation of Wildlife in the Neotropics (see website) This is a new Patagonia-based field course that will be led by Irby and Leo.
+BioEE2525/BioEE2526/BioEE2527 (4 credits, split 2:1:1) Ecology and Conservation of Wildlife in the Neotropics (see website) This is a Patagonia-based field course that has been running since 2015 and is led by Leo.
 We will explore the ecology, evolution, behavior, and conservation of the diverse Neotropics.
 It is a year-long course with class meetings in both the Fall and Spring semesters.
 In between, we will travel to Patagonia for two weeks.

 BioEE1780 (4 or 5 credits) Introduction to Evolutionary Biology and Diversity

 The flagship evolutionary biology course that is required for all Cornell Biology majors.
 In recent years Irby has solo-taught this course three times, been the lead instructor four times, and contributed as a module lecturer in most other semesters.
 Most of the graduate students in our lab have served as TAs in this course in one or more semesters.

 BioEE2650: Tropical Ecology and Animal Behavior (see web site)

 This Kenya-based field course has been led by Irby and others ten times since 2005.
 See the course web site for more information.
 Lab group members Dustin Rubenstein, Dan Rabosky, Petra Deane, Katie Wagner, Sarah States, Nick Mason, and Jake Berv have all helped with the course in different years.